Wii system software: Downloadable channels

-Downloadable Channels are Channels that can be bought from the Wii Shop Channel.
+Downloadable channels are channels that could be downloaded from the Wii Shop Channel.

 Virtual Console Channels

 Virtual Console channels were channels that allowed users to play their downloaded Virtual Console games obtained from the Wii Shop Channel.
-The Virtual Console portion of the Wii Shop Channel specialized in older software originally designed and released for home entertainment platforms that are now defunct.
+The Virtual Console portion of the Wii Shop Channel specialized in older software originally designed and released for discontinued home entertainment platforms.
 These games were played on the Wii through the emulation of the older hardware.
 The prices were generally the same in almost every region and were determined primarily by the software's original platform.
-There was initially planned to be a Virtual Console channel where users could launch their Virtual Console games sorted by console, but this idea was dropped.
+There was initially planned to be a Virtual Console channel where users could launch their Virtual Console games sorted by console, but this idea was cancelled.

 WiiWare Channels

 Functioning similarly to the Virtual Console channels, WiiWare channels allowed users to use their WiiWare games obtained from the Wii Shop Channel.
 The WiiWare section specialized in downloadable software specifically designed for the Wii.
-The first WiiWare games were made available on March 25, 2008 in Japan.
+The first WiiWare games were released in Japan on March 25, 2008.
 WiiWare games launched in North America on May 12, 2008, and launched in Europe and Australia on May 20, 2008.

 The WiiWare section was being touted as a forum to provide developers with small budgets to release smaller-scale games without the investment and risk of creating a title to be sold at retail (somewhat similar to the Xbox Live Arcade and the PlayStation Store).
-While actual games have been planned to appear in this section since its inception, there had been no official word on when any would be appearing until June 27, 2007, when Nintendo made an official confirmation in a press release which revealed the first titles would surface sometime in 2008.
+While actual games have been planned to appear in this section since its inception, no official announcement was made about this until June 27, 2007, when Nintendo confirmed in a press release which revealed the first titles would be released sometime in 2008.
 According to Nintendo, "The remarkable motion controls will give birth to fresh takes on established genres, as well as original ideas that currently exist only in developers' minds."

 Like Virtual Console games, WiiWare games were purchased using Wii Points.
-Nintendo handled all pricing options for the downloadable games.
+Nintendo provided all pricing options for the downloadable games.